vncnz/heimdallr/README.md

 - ~~Sometimes heimdallr terminates itself after system suspension/resume~~ Fixed!
 - ~~Sometimes, closing an urgent notifications doesn't restore normal frame width~~ Fixed!
-- ~~Sometimes, a bluetooth device keeps to be shown after it is shut off~~ upower's behaviour (used by ratatoskr) when mouse is charging through usb.
-Now, Ratatoskr can distinguish between upower devices with active and non-active bluetooth connection